GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

-Something not mentioned above is that, like array-sequenced parsers, alternative parsers must parse to the same type of semantic value on all branches - but this is limiting!
+Something not mentioned above is that, like array-sequenced parsers, alternative parsers must parse to the same type of semantic value on all branches, but this is limiting!
 What if, for example, we're parsing a format that allows strings or numbers to appear in the same place?
 As described so far, we can't handle this using biased or unbiased choice.